hydroo/ramsey-number-5/test-8/README.txt

  - Algorithmic improvements
    - Better pruning.
 Can you add more / use better properties than simple node degree comparisons?
    - Select higher likelyhood m's to map n to, earlier (But how)

+# Iteration Instead of Recursion for `isIsomorphic` - 24th Jan 2020

+uniqueAdjacencyMatrices5()
+Note, that I inlined `match()` and `isIsomorphic()`.
+Might want to refactor that later.

+Notably, hAvailableNodes moved to using a std::vector, from std::set.
+That speed up things 2x.
+With std::set, due to overhead in stack pushing and popping (3x the number of `recursionSteps` than the recursive implementation), the iterative code was barely faster.

+               This    Previously    Previously2   Boost    Test-7(u=8)

+R(3,5) =  14     0.2      0.2          too long      0.3     5.7      seconds
+R(3,6) =?
+10     3.6      7.2          long         13       3.8
+R(4,4) =?
+8     0.4      0.6           0.6          1.4     3
+R(4,4) =?
+9    16.6     33           120           82       3
+R(4,4) =?
+10  1143     2300